staskorz/meteor-ntlm-example/README.md

 ## Previous art

-The Meteor custom login handler was heavily inspired from a MeteorHacks article "Extending Meteor Accounts (login system)" by @arunoda (https://meteorhacks.com/extending-meteor-accounts).
+The Meteor custom login handler was heavily inspired by a MeteorHacks article "Extending Meteor Accounts (login system)" by @arunoda (https://meteorhacks.com/extending-meteor-accounts).